Dayparting on Amazon: When to Run Your Book Ads for Peak Performance

 Finding Your Own Hourly Pattern

 Before you implement any dayparting strategy, you need your own data.
-Generic advice about when Amazon shoppers are most active is a starting point — not a strategy.
-Your category, your price point, and your customer base all shape your specific conversion pattern.
+Generic advice about when Amazon readers are most active is a starting point — not a strategy.
+Your genre, your book’s price point, and your readership base all shape your specific conversion pattern.

 How to Pull Hourly Performance Data